ki-editor/ki-editor/docs/docs/normal-mode/selection-modes/local-global/misc.md

 Keybinding: `m`

-Marks or bookmarks is a powerful feature that allows you to jump to files that contain marks (which can be toggled).
+Mark is a powerful feature that allows you to jump to files that contain marks (which can be toggled).

 It also allows you to exchange two sections of the same file.